xgfs/verse/data/readme.md

-# Fantastic datasets and where to find them
+# Datasets used in the paper

-For clarity, we do not include the datasets in the repository itself.
-Please use ``fetch-data.sh`` to get the datasets used in the paper or download them manually using the links in the table.
+For space constraints, we do not include the datasets in the repository itself.
+Please use the following links to get the datasets used in the paper.

 | Datasets | \|V\|  | \|E\| | Size | Source | Link |
 | --- | --- | --- | --- | --- | --- |